tapquo/Lungo.js/README.md

 ```

-### Loading
+### .loading
 As it has been shown in the prototyping chapter, you can create a loading animation using the data-loading attribute.
-You can also add this animation using javascript
+You can also add this animation using javascript:

 **Parameters**
 ```